-What is a Root Canal?
+What Causes a Root Canal?

 Why is an Endodontics Treatment Necessary?

 There are a number of reasons why an endodontist will suggest a root canal treatment, these reasons include:

 - Severe sensitivity to hot and cold temperatures